wavemotion-dave/DS994a/README.md

 How do I play Frogger? :
 -----------------------
 No way to start the game?
 That's because it utlizes Joystick 2 unlike most every other game.
 Before the game starts, go into Controller Settings and press the X button to toggle form P1 controls to P2 controls.
 Save those controls out - the game should work fine.
 Star Trek similarly uses P2 controls and you'll want to map a few other keys for Photon Torpedos and Warp to various DS keys for maximum playability.
+If you're using a standard ROM for FFrogger, the emulator should auto-set this by default.

 How do I play Q-Bert? :
 -----------------------
 A few games want you to press diagonals for movement such as Q-Bert.
 This is a little awkward on the d-pad.
 I find that re-mapping the keys such that D-PAD UP is Joystick Right, DOWN is Joystick Left, LEFT is Joystick Up and RIGHT is Joystick Down works quite well.
 This replicates the non-diagnoal use of the controller and mimics the way some other home ports (notably the Colecovision) work.
+If you're using a standard ROM for Q-Bert, the emulator should auto-set this by default.

 How do I play Bigfoot? :
 -----------------------